 See route on Google Maps.

 There are 3 beaches highly worth visiting in the Defora region, which is located on the south side of the island.
 These are Orlandusa, Pavja Luka and Rasohatica.
 Each is a small pebble beach in a truly secluded spot.
 These bays are quieter than the main beaches on Korcula due to their remoteness.
-If you visit out of the main season, you will likely have them all to yourself!
+If you visit outside of the main season, you will likely have them all to yourself!

 This is more of a hard-core pedal with tougher and steeper hills in parts.
 You will need to first cycle to Zrnovo village (word of warning, it is all uphill from Korcula!).
 It is also roughly the same distance to Rasohatica beach via Lumbarda village.
 To reach any of the bays, you need to go all the way down off the main track, which means coming back up!
 The free-wheeling down is fun, but the cycle up (or in my case pushing the bike up) isn’t so easy or rewarding.

-Approx. Distance: 10km (loop-trip)
+Approx. Distance: 10km (loop trip)

 See route on Google Map.